echavet/MitsubishiCN105ESPHome/README.md

 The `remote_temperature_timeout` setting allows the unit to revert back to the internal temperature measurement if it does not receive an update in the specified time range (highly recommended if using remote temperature updates).

+`remote_temperature_keepalive_interval` configures the automatic keep-alive that periodically re-sends the external temperature to the heat pump (similar to Kumo Cloud behavior).
+Default is `20s`.
+Set to `0s` to disable.
+See [Methods for updating external temperature](#methods-for-updating-external-temperature) for details.

 `debounce_delay` adds a small delay to the command processing to account for some HomeAssistant buttons that may send repeat commands too quickly.
 A shorter value creates a more responsive UI, a longer value protects against repeat commands.
 (See https://github.com/echavet/MitsubishiCN105ESPHome/issues/21)

 `connection_bootstrap_delay` delays the initial CN105 UART connection sequence (UART init + CONNECT handshake) **after boot**, to ensure the OTA log stream has time to attach.
 This is useful when troubleshooting cold-boot issues remotely: without a delay, the very first connection logs can be missed because the log client connects a few seconds after reboot.
 While this delay is active, the component will **not start communication cycles** until the heatpump replies with the connection success packet.